Wenatchee AppleSox

 The Wenatchee AppleSox is a collegiate summer baseball team playing in the West Coast League's North Division.
-The team is based in Wenatchee, Washington.
-The team was established in 2000 by owner Jim Corcoran and has played its home games at Paul Thomas Sr. Field on the campus of Wenatchee Valley College.
+The team is based in Wenatchee, Washington and was established in 2000 by owner Jim Corcoran.
+It has played its home games at Paul Thomas Sr. Field on the campus of Wenatchee Valley College.
 Asst.
 GM Ken Osborne became a stockholder in 2008.
 Corcoran and Osborne sold the team to retired Microsoft executive Jose Oglesby in 2018, with Osborne being appointed COO/GM.
-Osborne stepped down on Feb.
-3, 2021, and assistant general manager Allie Schank was promoted to general manager.
+Osborne stepped down on February 3, 2021, and assistant general manager Allie Schank was promoted to general manager.

+Originally founded in 2000, the AppleSox played in the Pacific International League.
+During their time in the PIL, the AppleSox won the league's championship in 2003.
+Following the 2004 season, the AppleSox left the league and became a founding member of the West Coast League.

+The AppleSox were the most successful franchise in the early years of the league winning five league championships and six division titles.
+Following the departure of head coach Ed Knaggs, the AppleSox faced a dark period that only saw one playoff appearance (2019).
+The team has seen a resurgence since the hiring of current general manager Allie Schank and head coach Mitch Darlington.
+Since 2022, the AppleSox have claimed one division championship (2024), one first half championship (2024), three playoff wins (2022 and 2024) and three straight playoff appearances (2022, 2023 and 2024).

 Team history

 2000–2013

-The AppleSox began play in 2000 and joined the Pacific International League.
-The AppleSox marked the return of baseball to the Wenatchee Valley for the first time since the Wenatchee Chiefs suspended operations after the 1965 season.
-The AppleSox were a member of the PIL until 2004, when the team left the league to become a charter member of the West Coast League.
+The AppleSox began playing in 2000 and joined the Pacific International League.
+They marked the return of baseball to the Wenatchee Valley for the first time since the Wenatchee Chiefs suspended operations after the 1965 season.
+A member of the PIL until 2004, but then left the former to become a charter member of the West Coast League.
 The team won the PIL Championship in 2003 and has won five WCL Championships in the league's history, including back-to-back titles in 2009 and 2010.

 2014

-The 2014 season marked the first year that the AppleSox did not make the WCL Playoffs.
-The team was 30–24 in regular-season play.
+The 2014 season marked the first year AppleSox did not make the WCL Playoffs.
+The team got 30–24 in regular-season play.
 As the season concluded, Sox head coach, Ed Knaggs stepped down and AJ Proszek was selected to replace him, making Proszek the 3rd head coach all-time for the AppleSox.
 Proszek was a pitching coach for Wenatchee in 2013 and 2014.
-The changing of the coaching reins put an end to a 14-year run for Knaggs as the head coach in Wenatchee.
+The changing of the coaching reins put an end to the 14-year run for Knaggs as the head coach in Wenatchee.
 He also had previously coached 22 seasons at Wenatchee High School.